Lumminal/vndb-go/README.md

 	// vnQuery.Filters(vndb_go.DevStatus.Equal("0"))
 	// which will give you only results that are
 	// DevStatus is equal to 0 (devstatus = 0)
-	// There's many filters you can choose from
+	// There's many filters you can choose from.

     vns, err := vnQuery.Get(context.TODO()) // get the query results
     if err != nil {